Asabeneh/JavaScript-for-Everyone/readMe.md

       console.log(modifyArray(['Google', 'Facebook','Apple', 'Amazon']);
       // →'Not Found'
       ```
-13. Write a function called *isPrime*, which checks if a number is prime number.
+21. Write a function called *isPrime*, which checks if a number is prime number.
-14. Write a functions which checks if all items are unique in the array.
+22. Write a functions which checks if all items are unique in the array.
-15. Write a function which checks if all the itmes of the array are the same data type.
+23. Write a function which checks if all the items of the array are the same data type.
-1. JavaScript variable name does not support special characters or symbols execpt $ or _.
-Write a function ***isValidVariable** which check if a variable is valid or invlaid variable.
+24. JavaScript variable name does not support special characters or symbols except $ or _.
+Write a function ***isValidVariable** which check if a variable is valid or invalid variable.
-16. Write a function which returns array of seven random numbers in a range of 0-9.
+25. Write a function which returns array of seven random numbers in a range of 0-9.
 All the numbers must be unique.
    ```js
    sevenRandomNumbers()[(1, 4, 5, 7, 9, 8, 0)];
    ```
 # Object

 Everything can be an object and objects do have properties and properties have values.
 Creating an object literal.
-To create an object literal, we use two curely brackets.
+To create an object literal, we use two curly brackets.
 An empty object

 ```js
 const person = {};
 ```
 Now, the person object has firstName, lastName, age, location, skills and getFullName properties.
 The getFullName is function inside the person object and we call it method.
 The _this_ key word refers to the object itself.Example of object:

 ```js